Does Water Damage Mean Mold?

-In nature, mold helps break down organic material and completes the cycle of decomposition.
-However, you do not want this decomposition entering your home.
+In nature, mold helps break down organic material and completes the decomposition cycle.
+However, you do not want this decomposition to enter your home.

 You tend to find mold in dark areas.
 Common breeding grounds include, under the sink, the basement, behind drywall, doorways, and corners.

 Don’t forget to look up too.
-Mold can be growing on your ceiling, too, as warm air rises.
+Mold can grow on your ceiling, too, as warm air rises.
 Your bathroom is a prime spot for it to grow, so always keep your fan on or open a window when taking hot showers.
-Check your attic too, this room is often poorly insulated and a great place for mildew to get started.
+Check your attic, too, this room is often poorly insulated and a great place for mildew to get started.

 Is Mold Dangerous?

 In a word: yes.
 All mold and, especially black mold, can cause chronic wheezing and coughing.
 Irritation to the eyes may occur, and sneezing and hay fever symptoms are also common.